Segments

 Residential mechanical, electrical, + plumbing.

 Residential MEP permits cover mechanical, electrical, and plumbing system work on residential structures — HVAC replacements, electrical service upgrades, plumbing repairs and reroutes.
-Solar PV installs split out into solar_residential when that cohort ships per metro; cohorts are overlap-free, so a permit reclassified into solar_residential is decremented from residential_mep at the source metro on the same regen.
+Solar PV installs split out into Residential Solar when that segment ships per metro; segments are overlap-free, so a permit reclassified into Residential Solar is decremented from Residential MEP at the source metro on the same regen.

 Ground-up single-family homes — detached residential construction.